-The game has been received well by critics all across the spectrum, all thanks to its enticing gameplay elements and tons of exploration to do.
+Destiny 2 has been received well by critics all across the spectrum, all thanks to its enticing gameplay elements and tons of exploration to do.
 It’s widely regarded as the title that will never bore you out.
-However, what it will do at times, is cause you to scratch your head in confusion as you experience the Destiny 2 crashing PC issue on your desktop.
+However, it will sometimes cause you to scratch your head in confusion as you experience the Destiny 2 crashing PC issue on your desktop.

-End the Game From Task Manager and Restart the PC
+End the Game From Task Manager and Restart It

-Once you’ve terminated the Destiny 2 application, relaunch it from your Steam client and see if it crashes again.
-Hopefully, the Destiny 2 crashing on PC issue bothers you no more, but if it still does, it’s time to get into the more hard-and-fast solutions now.
-Continue reading and try the remaining fixes.
+- Once you’ve terminated the Destiny 2 application, relaunch it from your Steam client and see if it crashes again.

 Check Destiny 2 Server Status